April Teaching Calendar

 Compete Hold a boat race.

-Can the students predict the boat that will win?
+Can the students predict the boat that will win based on the materials it is made from?

 Test Durability